As you get closer to retirement the way you manage your super may start to change.

 Pre-tax contributions into your super are, for most people, taxed at a rate of 15%, which may be less than your marginal tax rate.

 Tip 2: Assess your investment strategy

 You’ll be starting to get a clearer idea of when you’re likely to retire and how much you’d like to retire with.
-You can use our Retirement Calculator to see how much super you will have saved by contributing at your current rate.

 Think about your current investment strategy – is it going to get you where you want to be?
 Or, are you taking on more risk than may be necessary for a comfortable retirement?
 This could be a good time to engage with a financial planner to explore the pros and cons of different approaches.

 Also look into whether you’ll qualify for the age pension.
 If so, this may take some of the pressure off your super.

 Tip 3: Review your insurance coverage and beneficiaries

 Things can change and arrangements you made earlier in life may no longer be applicable.
 Take a look at the nominated beneficiaries on your super to make sure everything is up to date.
 You may also want to consider putting in place a binding or non-lapsing death benefit nomination if you don’t already have one.

 You may also want to look at any insurance coverages tied to your super.
 Are they all still relevant or are there any that you feel should be added?

 Tip 4: Consider how you want your super paid